Stillpoint-Software/hyperbee.expressions/docs/state-machine/lowering-visitor.md

 these constructs into smaller state machines that can handle exceptions and ensure that execution continues correctly.

 ### Discussion
+The VisitTry handles the `try/catch/finally` blocks by capturing all the expression within the body of the try in child scope that understands the jump tables and the continuation to the catch block and finally blocks.
+Additionally because goto statments cannot be used to move into nested scopes it is necessary capture any excpetions and to process the gotos after the scope of the try body.

 ### Solution
+By capturing the scope of the try body and processing the gotos after the scope of the try, the state machine can correctly handle returning to the previous state machine after any errors.
+In the reducing of the Try block, the `TryCatchTransition` has to create jump table that understand how to handle navigate to the suspension of an await and in case of any nest `try/catch/finally` blocks the result of any async code.
+This ensures that the state machine can correctly handle exceptions and continue execution even when there are deeply nested try/catch/finally blocks or when outer block handle errors from nested code.

 ## 3. Handling Await